a-ignatov-parc/requirejs-sandbox/README.md

 	* **debug** *Type: Boolean* (default: `false`)

-		> Enables debug mode that provide extended api for callback arguments.
+		> Enables the debug mode that provides extended api for callback arguments.

 	* **requireUrl** *Type: String*

 		> Link to require.js to be used in sandbox.
-You should use link to require.js same as in parent page.
-If you have correctly configured cache than file won't be loaded twice.
+You should use link to require.js the same as in the parent page.
+If you have correctly configured the cache, than the file won't be loaded twice.

 		```javascript
 		requrejsSandbox.set('TestApp', {